 Whyshould I do this?

 Romania is really growing as a ski destination for Europeans, and as such is an exciting place to be right now.
 With quieter slopes, absolutely stunning vistas and a fascinating lifestyle and culture to boot, working a paid ski season in Romania is a great way to live the life of an instructor whilst also exploring the beauty and diversity of Eastern Europe.
 Brasov, where you will be based, is a vibrant and buzzing city.
 It has a great range of bars, restaurants and cafes where you can enjoy a few beers after a day out on the slopes.
-On your days off you can relax in Brasov, head to the slopes to do more skiing, or explore the local area.

 You will fly to Bucharest airport (OTP).
 You will be collected from your flight and driven through the beautiful scenery to Brasov, approximately 2-3 hours drive from Bucharest.
 Once there Razvan will help you to settle you into your flat, before giving you a thorough orientation.